A Quasar-Anchored Protocluster at z=6.6 in the ASPIRE Survey: I. Properties of [OIII] Emitters in a 10 Mpc Overdensity Structure: Discussion

 \subsubsection{UniverseMachine}

 We use the \textsc{UniverseMachine} \citep{Behroozi2019a} to investigate the properties of galaxies in overdensities within massive halos.
 Since \textsc{UniverseMachine} does not contain SMBH information and \textsc{Trinity} does not contain star formation histories (and thus ages) of individual galaxies, we use both together.
 We use the empirical \textsc{Trinity} model \citep{Zhang2023a} to estimate a distribution of halo masses that could host a quasar with the luminosity and SMBH mass of J0305$-$3150.
 To extract halos from \textsc{UniverseMachine}, we use the grism RMS footprint over the whole mosaic.
 We convert the RMS to a 5$\sigma$ limiting line flux map by integrating a point source across a 250 km/s linewidth at $z=6.6$.
-We thus extract 187,368 halos with $M_h > 10^{11}$\,\msun\, containing overdensities of galaxies in order to assess whether the quasar halo hosts an unusual distribution of galaxies compared to other massive halos in the field. \textsc{UniverseMachine} provides, among other quantitites, $M_{UV}$ and star formation histories of the simulated galaxies populating each halo.
+We extract 187,368 halos with $M_h > 10^{11}$\,\msun\, containing overdensities of galaxies in order to assess whether the quasar halo hosts an unusual distribution of galaxies compared to other massive halos in the field. \textsc{UniverseMachine} provides, among other quantitites, $M_{UV}$ and star formation histories of the simulated galaxies populating each halo.

 We assign \Oiii\, luminosities to the extracted galaxies using two methods: one sampling the (dust-uncorrected) SFR-L$_{\Oiii}$ relation from \citet{VillaVelez2021a} and one using the $M_{UV}-L_{\Oiii}$ relation from EIGER \citep{Matthee2023a}.
 We find that the two methods result in a wide spread of predicted \Oiii\, emitters in our footprint, with the former method predicting $7-25$ companions with log($L/$erg\,s$^{-1}) > 42$ in a $M_h\sim10^{12}$\,\msun\ halo: a factor of a few below what we observe, but consistent with the blank-field luminosity function from EIGER (Figure \ref{fig:simulation}).
 The latter method instead predicts $85-200$ companions compared to our observed 53, which again opens the question of suppressed SFR in galaxies exposed to quasar radiation.
+The significant discrepancy between the predictions of these two methods likely has to do with the large scatter in the relationships between $M_{UV}$, \Oiii\, line luminosity, and instantaneous SFR as is being revealed by bursty star formation histories in both observations \citep{Endsley2024b} and simulations \citep[e.g., FLARES;][]{Wilkins2023a}.
+Since UniverseMachine was calibrated on pre-JWST measurements of lower redshift galaxies with more continuous star formation, it is likely that its time resolution does not characterize the real stochasticity in these relationships.

 Figure \ref{fig:simulation} shows the median theoretical \Oiii\, luminosity function for both methods mentioned above.
 We plot the LF for galaxies residing in $M_h\sim10^{12}$\,\msun\, halos after applying the same $V_{\rm max}$ and completeness corrections as we did to our real data.
 The shape of the completeness-corrected theoretical overdensity LF measured using the EIGER $M_{UV}$ relation closely matches what we observe in the quasar overdensity, that is, a peak in the overdensity around log($L/$erg\,s$^{-1}) \sim 42.3$ and a faint-end turnover.
 However, the turnover is weaker than what we observe.
 Modulo small number statistics, we might have expected only a handful more \Oiii-bright (log (L/erg s$^{-1}) >$ 43) galaxies within the quasar overdensity, so the overall paucity of observed \Oiii\, emitters compared to the simulation comes from the faint end.